AaltoSciComp/scicomp-docs/triton/tut/array.rst

   $ Submitted batch job 52608925

-The job ID in the message is that of the "master" job - which is also used in the batch script using ``%A`` for the output files (with the slurm ``-o`` option).
+The jobid in the message is that of the "master" job - which is also used in the batch script using ``%A`` for the output files (with the slurm ``--output`` option).
 To create unique output files for each task in the job array, ``%a`` is used that is filled in with the array task ID.

 Once the jobs are completed, the output files will be created in your work directory,